stormyatt/docs/src/en/space-station-14/round-flow/antagonists/hitman.md

 -->

 # Technical Considerations
-the new impant requires a new system, as does the contract system. the card would have ui which is just a syndicate one turned to grey with a white crosshair instead of the red and snake symbol.
+the new implant requires a new system, as does the contract system. the card would have ui which is just a syndicate one turned to grey with a white crosshair instead of the red and snake symbol.
 The contract menu would look like a basic ui with a button to get a new contract in the bottom right corner, and a list of drop down menus for each target and their modifers. a button to confirm its been completed at the bottom of each set and how much they completed for the playes who like such.